Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-by (\ref{jkp}) and since $\srj(P)=\cc$.
-Thus, the kernel $K_j$ is the subspace in $P'$ (see (\ref{jkp})) defined by linear equation (\ref{yjv}).
-The right-hand side of (\ref{yjv}) is independent on $Y_j$.
-Its left-hand side is $Y_j\srj(v)$, where the form $\srj$ is also independent on $Y_j$ and does not vanish identically on $P'$, see (\ref{srjc}).
-Therefore, choosing $Y_j\in L$ large enough, one can achieve that the equation (\ref{yjv}) be non-identical in $v\in P'$.
-Then the space $K_j$ of its solutions is smaller than $P'$, thus, $codim K_j\geq codim P'+1=j$.
+by (\ref{nstar}).
+The left-hand side in (\ref{yjv}) is independent on $Y_j$.
+Its right-hand side does not vanish identically on $P'$: $\srj|_{P'}\not\equiv0$, since $P'\subset P$ is a hyperplane, and $\srj(P)=\cc$.
+The subspace $P'$ depends on $Y_j$, but does not change when we multiply $Y_j$ by a real constant.
+Hence, multiplying $Y_j$ by a constant, one can achieve that equation (\ref{yjv}) does not hold identically in $v\in P'$.
+Then its solution space $K_j$ is smaller than $P'$, thus, $codim K_j\geq codim P'+1=j$.
 The induction step is over.
-This proves (\ref{ojcod}).
-Lemma \ref{lem3} is proved. \end{proof}
+This proves (\ref{ojcod}) and Proposition \ref{lem3}. \end{proof}